sonderswag/Gordon-College-Intro-to-engineering-robotic-labs-development/README.md

-# Gordon College Intro To Rngineering
+# Gordon College Intro To Engineering

 Developed and taught 6 week lab course using robotics as tool to introduce Python, mechanical design, and microcontrollers to college freshmen